Contractor Mortgages

 6. Agency Workers: Typically, a three-month contract with twelve months of continuous employment is sought.
 An employer's reference might be necessary.

 7. Limited Company: Your application is evaluated based on salaries and dividends from the company.
-One year's accounts are typically necessary for eligibility.
+One to two years’ accounts are typically necessary for eligibility.

 How much can I borrow as a contractor?